Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 In web development, The historical burden that a browser carries is often onerous.
 Bad or incorrect designs in legacy HTML, CSS, and JavaScript standards must be preserved to make sure old sites function properly. `border-box` in CSS and `typeof null` in JavaScript are all good examples for that.
 We should, therefore, understand the compromises that they had to make.

 The developers, on the other hand, should actively seek new possibilities that may provide better solutions.
 It's important for us to realize that we don't have to always "keep in sync" with the browser specifications.

+Let's end this article with a pretentious quote.

 > It's like we've forgotten who we are, Donald. <br />Explorers.
 Pioneers.
 Not caretakers.